top of page

 Progress with Jess

-Progress with Jess is an online platform founded by Dr Jessica O'Logbon (MBBS, MPhil), dedicated to helping current and future doctors fulfil their potential, whatever their career goals may be.
-Through this platform, medics of all stages can gain tips and advice for the application process, an insight into life as a medical student and how to thrive at medical school and beyond.
+Progress with Jess is an online platform founded by Dr Jessica O'Logbon (MBBS, MPhil), a UK-trained medical doctor passionate medical education and mentorship.
+Progress with Jess is dedicated to helping current and future doctors fulfil their potential, whatever their career goals may be.
+Medics of all stages can gain tips and advice for the application process, an insight into life as a medical student and how to thrive at medical school and beyond.

 My Journey